0xNoi/School-Automation-System/README.md

 - can be add json or database for storing informations, even must be store hashes+salt passwords and username for security case
 - can be add some useful functions

-Purpose of giving an idea for beginners ||
+Purpose of giving an idea for beginners
-Open for developing